 The recommendation of the committee shall be reported in writing to the department chair or school director and must be characterized as either unanimous or non-unanimous.
 The recommendation of the committee will reflect the committee's deliberations and must be signed by all committee members who voted.
 Members who did not vote should not sign the letter.
 In cases where the committee vote is not unanimous, support for both positive and negative votes must be included in the recommendation.
 In the case of a tie vote, the committee's recommendation will be deemed a positive recommendation.
 A copy of the recommendation will be given to the applicant.
-After receiving a negative recommendation from the committee, the applicant may elect within three business days to withdraw the application and terminate the RPT process.
+After receiving a negative recommendation from the committee, the

+Commented [TS3]: If there is no department or school then college guidelines applicant may elect within three business days to withdraw the application and terminate the RPT process.
 When a negative recommendation is made, the applicant shall be informed, in writing, of the right to request a formal reconsideration.